kohler/hotcrp/devel/apidoc/documents.md

+# Documents

+These endpoints query documents associated with HotCRP submissions, reviews, and comments.
+The `/upload` endpoint can be used to upload a large file using multiple requests; this file can be a document or a temporary file intended for input to another API.

+# get /document

+> Fetch document

+Fetch a document and return it in the response body.
+Specify the document to return either with the `doc` parameter, which names the document using a pattern like `testconf-paper1.pdf`, or the `p`, `dt`, and optionally `attachment` parameters, which define the submission ID, submission field, and attachment name.

+The `hash` and `docid` parameters let administrators and authors select a specific version of a document. `hash` selects a document by hash, and `docid` by internal document ID.
+Responses to requests with `hash` or `docid` are usually cacheable.

+Successful requests (HTTP status code 200) return the requested document as the response, without any JSON wrapper.
+Find the document’s MIME type using the response’s `Content-Type` header.
+Unsuccessful requests (HTTP status code 300 or higher) usually return a JSON object with `ok` set to `false` and a `message_list` describing the error.

+This API understands conditional requests with HTTP headers `If-Match`, `If-None-Match`, `If-Modified-Since`, and `If-Unmodified-Since`, and many responses include `ETag` and `Last-Modified` HTTP headers.
+It also understands range requests.

+# get /documenthistory

+> Fetch document history

+Fetch information about all versions of a document accessible to the requesting user.
+Use the `doc` parameter to specify a document by name, or `p` and `dt` to specify it by type.

+* response dt document_type
+* response document_history [document_history_entry]

 # get /formatcheck

 > Check PDF format

+Run HotCRP’s PDF format checker on a specified document.
+A human-readable response is returned in `message_list`.
+The `problem_fields` response property lists the names of any PDF checks that failed; examples include `"papersize"`, `"pagelimit"`, `"columns"`, `"textblock"`, `"bodyfontsize"`, `"bodylineheight"`, and `"wordlimit"`.

 * param ?doc document_name
+* param ?p
 * param ?dt document_type
 * param ?docid document_id
 * param ?soft boolean
+* response docid document_id
+* response npages nullable_int: Number of pages in PDF
+* response nwords nullable_int: Number of words in PDF
+* response problem_fields [string]
+* response has_error boolean

+# get /archivelisting

+> Fetch contents of archive document

+Fetch the contents of a ZIP, .tar, .tar.gz, .tar.bz2, or .tar.xz archive.
+The contents are returned as a list of string filenames.
+The `consolidated=1` parameter requests an additional `consolidated_listing`, which returns a preformatted string that uses `{}` notation to represent subdirectories; for instance, `subdir/{file1.txt, file2.txt}`.

+* param ?consolidated boolean: True requests a `consolidated_listing`
+* response listing [string]: List of archive elements
+* response consolidated_listing string: Parsed contents of archive

 # post /upload